Skip to content

 └── Makefile # Standardized commands: setup, test, lint, check

-Managing agent state with ACID principles:
+Managing Agent State with ACID Principles

 • Atomicity: Each "logical operation" (e.g., "add new endpoint and update tests") gets one git commit.
 If it fails midway, git stash to roll back.
+All or nothing — no "half done."

 • Consistency: Define "consistent state" verification predicates — all tests pass, lint reports zero errors.
 The agent runs verification after each operation; inconsistent intermediate states don't get committed.
+Like a bank transfer — you can't debit without crediting.

 • Isolation: When multiple agents work concurrently, design state files to avoid race conditions.
 Simple approach: each agent uses its own progress file, or use git branches for isolation.
+Two chefs can't season the same pot simultaneously — who takes responsibility when it's over-salted?

 • Durability: Critical project knowledge lives in git-tracked files.
 Temporary state can stay in session memory, but cross-session knowledge must be persisted to files.
+What's in your head doesn't count — only what's on paper counts.

 A team maintained an e-commerce platform with ~30 microservices.
 Architecture decisions (inter-service communication protocols, data consistency strategies, API versioning rules) were scattered across: Confluence (partially outdated), Slack (hard to search), a few senior engineers' heads (not scalable), and sporadic code comments (not systematic).

 After introducing AI agents, 70% of tasks required human intervention.
 Nearly every failure involved the agent violating some "everyone knows but nobody wrote down" implicit constraint.
+It's like a new employee whom nobody told "you need to post your lunch order in the group chat" — they guess wrong, get scolded, but after the scolding still nobody tells them the rule.

 The team executed a transformation: